How to Avoid Claim Denials

 • Know Your Countries

-Like commodities, not understanding which countries are excluded from coverage can cause undue stress and denied claims.
-Click here for a list of countries you should be aware of.
+Similar to commodities, failing to understand which countries are excluded from coverage can lead to unnecessary stress and denied claims.
+Click here for a list of excluded countries you should be aware of.

 • Secure Your Barcodes